rp4/oldML/_posts/2015-02-05-Random_Forest.md

 image: Forest_pic.jpg
 ---

-#### Below is an example of a Random Forest model.
-I used dataset (found here:https://www.kaggle.com/mlg-ulb/creditcardfraud/data), which contains credit card transactions over a two day period.
+#### Below is an example of a Random Forest model.I used a [kaggle dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud/data), which contains credit card transactions over a two day period.
 The model created attempts to identify fraudulent transactions based on the provided (masked) attributes.

 # Quick and Simple EDA